-The School of BioSciences maintains a number of state-of-the-art facilities, equipment and resources which are available for use in research.
-Some facilities are also accessible to the wider scientific community in government, business and industry.
+Explore our resources for research and learning.
+Some are accessible to the wider scientific community in government, business, and industry.

 Microscopy Facilities